 - A personal statement ready to upload:

-- This is an opportunity to present yourself, your interests, career goals and reasons for applying for an assistantship (two pages in the format of our choice).
-Include your five strongest skills and describe how you plan to apply your strengths and experience to the type of assistantship you are applying for.
+- This is an opportunity to present yourself, your interests, career goals and reasons for applying for an assistantship (two pages in the format of your choice).
+Include your five strongest skills and describe how you plan to apply your strengths and experience to the type of assistantship you are applying for (graduate or research).

-- For new graduate students: Complete application to a graduate degree program.
+- For new graduate students: Complete your application to a graduate degree program.

 Please allocate enough time to complete the application form, you will not be able to save your work.